-Many of us often feel bombarded with ever-changing and confusing nutrition advice.
-If that well-intended guidance leaves your head spinning, rest assured that recommendations for a heart-healthy diet have stayed relatively consistent over the years.
+Many of us feel bombarded with the ever-changing and confusing nutrition advice out there.
+If that well-intended guidance leaves your head spinning, rest assured that recommendations for a heart-healthy diet have stayed pretty consistent over the years.

 1. Foods High in Sodium

-A whopping 33 percent of people in the United States have high blood pressure (aka hypertension), according to the Centers for Disease Control and Prevention.
+As much as 33 percent of people in the United States have high blood pressure (aka hypertension), according to the Centers for Disease Control and Prevention (CDC).

-Excess sodium in the diet is one of the main contributors to high blood pressure.
-And one of the reasons why taking in too much salt is harmful to the heart is because it increases the amount of water retained by the body, according to a September 2019 article published in Nutrients.
+Too much sodium in the diet is one of the main contributors to high blood pressure.
+And one of the reasons why taking in too much salt is harmful to the heart is because it ups the amount of water you retain, according to a September 2019 study in Nutrients.

-All of that extra fluid is hard on the heart and limiting foods high in sodium can help you cut back on your salt intake and help lower your blood pressure.
+All of that extra fluid is hard on the heart and limiting foods high in sodium can help you cut back on salt and help lower your blood pressure.

 Salty Foods to Limit

 - Cured and processed meats (such as deli meats, jerky and canned meat)